Running Your Own Mostro Node

 LND_MACAROON_FILE=/root/.lnd/data/chain/bitcoin/mainnet/admin.macaroon \

-make docker-build Step 9: Set Database Password (Optional)
+make docker-build Step 9: Start Mostro

 make docker-up

-# Check if running
+# Check status

-docker compose -f compose.yml ps
+docker compose -f docker/compose.yml ps

 # View logs